 Accounting majors at Elms go beyond simply mastering financial analysis.
-By studying business from a liberal arts perspective, they enter the workforce with a comprehensive understanding of business operations, and they are prepared to succeed in the global economy.
+By studying business from a liberal arts perspective, you will enter the workforce with an in-depth understanding of business operations, and be prepared to succeed in the global economy.

-Our expert faculty teach Elms students the major concepts, theories, and practices of accounting.
-Students study everything from auditing and tax preparation to managerial accounting and financial management.
-Our graduates also gain proficiency in accounting information systems and computer applications, which prepares them to excel in the increasingly technology-dependent business environment.
+Our expert faculty teach the major concepts, theories, and practices of accounting.
+In our program you will study everything from auditing and tax preparation to managerial accounting and financial management.
+As an accounting major you will also gain proficiency in accounting information systems and computer applications, which will prepare you to excel in the increasingly technology-dependent business environment.

-Whether students would like to work in corporate setting, for a government agency, or as part of a nonprofit organization, the accounting program equips them with the skills and knowledge they need to get hired.
+Whether you want to work in corporate setting, for a government agency, or as part of a nonprofit organization, our program equips you with the skills and knowledge you need to get hired.

 Accountants are responsible for ensuring the accuracy and transparency of financial statements.
-In this day and age, this work is more important than ever, with story after story appearing on the news highlighting financial fraud.
+In this day and age, this work is more important than ever, with stories about financial fraud appearing on the news day after day.

-Our faculty teach accounting majors how to navigate financial grey areas by emphasizing ethical thinking and decision-making in the classroom.
-By analyzing case studies and discussing real-world business practices, students learn how to perform their accounting duties with professional integrity.
+Our faculty teach you how to navigate financial grey areas by emphasizing ethical thinking and decision-making in the classroom.
+By analyzing case studies and discussing real-world business practices, you will learn how to perform accounting duties with professional integrity.

 100% Internship Placement

 Prior to graduating, accounting majors at Elms complete an internship.
-Our students apply their skills while working for certified public accountants, Big Four accounting firms, and businesses within our network of regional and national accounting firms.
+Past graduates have applied their skills in a variety of professional settings, including working for certified public accountants (CPAs), Big Four accounting firms, and businesses within our network of regional and national accounting firms.
 Our placements have included: